Universality in minor-closed graph classes: Preliminaries

 If $H$ is a subgraph of a graph $G$, then a \defn{chord} of $H$ (with respect to $G$) is an edge $vw\in E(G)\setminus E(H)$ with $v,w\in V(H)$.
 A graph $G$ is \defn{chordal} if every cycle $C$ of length at least 4 has a \defn{chord}.

-A \defn{vertex-partition}, or simply \defn{partition}, of a graph $G$ is a set $\PART$ of non-empty sets of vertices in $G$ such that each vertex of $G$ is in exactly one element of $\PART$.
+A \defn{vertex-partition}, or simply \defn{partition}, of a graph $G$ is a collection $\PART$, where each element of $\PART$ is a subset of $V(G)$, and each vertex of $G$ is in exactly one element of $\PART$.
 Each element of $\PART$ is called a \defn{part}.
 A partition $\PART$ of a graph $G$ is \defn{finite} if each part of $\PART$ is finite.
-The \defn{quotient} of $\PART$ is the graph, denoted by $G/\PART$, with vertex set $\PART$ where distinct parts $A,B\in \PART$ are adjacent in $G/\PART$ if and only if some vertex in $A$ is adjacent in $G$ to some vertex in $B$.
+The \defn{quotient} of $\PART$ is the graph, denoted by $G/\PART$, with vertex-set $\{A\in\PART:A\neq\emptyset\}$ where distinct parts $A,B\in V(G/\PART)$ are adjacent if and only if some vertex in $A$ is adjacent in $G$ to some vertex in $B$.
 A partition of $G$ is \defn{connected} if the subgraph induced by each part is connected.
-In this case, the quotient is a minor of $G$ (obtained by contracting each part into a single vertex).
+In this case, the quotient is a minor of $G$ (obtained by contracting each part into a single vertex). \note{We slightly changed these definitions to allow empty parts in a partition $\PART$, and in the quotient $G/\PART$ we only take the non-empty parts.}

 A partition $\PART$ of a graph $G$ is \defn{chordal} if the quotient $G/\PART$ is chordal.

 A set $S$ of vertices in a graph $G$ is \defn{separating} if $G-S$ is disconnected.
 Sometimes we also say $G[S]$ is separating.
 A separating set $S$ in $G$ is \defn{minimal} if no proper subset of $S$ is separating.
 If $S$ is a minimal separating set, then for each component $X$ of $G-S$, each vertex in $S$ has a neighbour in $X$.